The Story of Veranda

 Fresh Livable Style

 Decorator Elise Boyer knows that colour and texture, when used tastefully in home décor, have the power to create beauty and a harmonious flow from room to room.
-As owner of Veranda, an affordable and beautiful home furnishings, art and accessories store in Bracebridge, Elise attends design shows and liaises with innovative furniture companies...Read more
+As owner of Veranda, an affordable and beautiful home furnishings, art and accessories store in Bracebridge, Elise attends design shows and liases with innovative furniture companies to source unique and classic items...READ MORE

 The Bridge to Prosperity